 2024 Finalist for AGE Legacy Playwright Grant

-Ten-minute play 2024 BRED HIP HOP THEATRE FEST DETROIT, MI
+Ten-minute play 2024 BRED HIP HOP THEATRE FEST DETROIT

-Selected for the 2024 International Black Theatre Festival’s GARLAND THOMPSON, SR. READERS’ THEATRE OF NEW WORKS WINSTON SALEM, NC
+Selected for the 2024 International Black Theatre Festival’s GARLAND THOMPSON, SR. READERS’ THEATRE OF NEW WORKS WINSTON SALEM

 2023